craftercms/docs/source/by-role/system-admin/disaster-recovery.rst

 Clustering the authoring environment is detailed in the article :ref:`studio-clustering`.

 The most effective approach to clustering the authoring environment is to cluster Studio across two data centers in the same geography (two availability zones in the same region in AWS for example).

+..
+TODO write up the DR portion.
+Snapshotting and restore in another region.